cstroe/svndumpapi/README.md

 # Usage

+## Command Line Interface

+The `bin/run-java` shell script will run the `CliConsumer`.
+The current usage pattern is to modify the `CliConsumer` and create your chain programmatically, then do:

+    mvn clean install
+    cat file.dump | ./bin/run-java > output.dump

+or, if your repository is too large for a single file:

+    mvn clean install
+    svnadmin create /path/to/newrepo
+    svnadmin dump /path/to/repo | ./bin/run-java | svnadmin load -q /path/to/newrepo

 ## Example: AgreementMaker

 To see how all these pieces fit together to allow you to edit SVN history,